 Alternative IslandAsk someone what they know about the Isle of Man and the answer will most likely be the TT or Cats without tails.
-Here, we delve beneath the surface to explore a more alternative view of the Island.
+Here, we delve beneath the surface to explore a more alternative view of the Isle of Man.

-Taking over the empty space over three years ago, Valerie Miller had to be very resourceful to make Mother T's the well-loved place it is now.
-Sourcing the ethnic, ethical Indian, Nepalese inspired décor from donated furniture and furnishings and learning to run this centre on a more commercial basis most recently, Valerie has seen first hand the positive impact places like this make to the community.
+Taking over an empty space in Laxey over three years ago, Valerie Miller had to be very resourceful to make Mother T's the well-loved place it is now.
+With Indian and Nepalese inspired décor from donated furniture and furnishings, Valerie has seen first hand the positive impact places like this make to the community.

 ''I wanted to make a change and create a space where people would feel comfortable being creative and being part of the community.
 The support for this initiative has been incredible'', says Valerie.